INSPIRE-MIF/2017.2/GeoJSON/geojson-encoding-rule.md

 ## Schema Conversion Rules

-INSPIRE defines the conceptual model using UML, while the default encoding rule uses XML Schema to define the logical schema.
-There is no equivalent to such a logical schema language for JSON.
+INSPIRE defines the conceptual model using UML.

-NOTE At this point, [JSON Schema](https://json-schema.org/) is not used in any of the targeted GIS tools, TODO Not yet used normatively, but will help to develop test suites in future versions.
+The default encoding rule maps this UML model to XML Schema.
+For JSON, [JSON Schema](https://json-schema.org/) can be used to perform simple validation on JSON documents.

-As a consequence, the conversions required to go from the UML conceptual model to a model that can be directly encoded in simple GeoJSON, all model transformations are applied at the conceptual level of the UML model.
+NOTE At this point, [JSON Schema](https://json-schema.org/) is not used in any of the targeted GIS tools.
+We thus do not yet use it normatively, but to provide a formal definition of the encoded data structures, and to help develop executable test suites in future versions.

-All model transformation rules are applied in such a way that the resulting property names for valid XML element and type names, and are useable as property names in JSON.
+In this encoding rule, we take a two-step approach, where we apply model transformations on the level of the conceptual model.
+This model can then be encoded in simple GeoJSON using the general schema and instance conversion rules laid out in the next sections.

 ### Types